NeuronalDynamics/AI-for-Mathematics/6_27_2024_permutation_statistics/FINDINGS.md

 **Description of model weights:**

-The heatmap visualizations indicate significant weights on the 1st and 5th positions of the permutations, suggesting that these positions are highly influential in determining stat4.

-Model Architecture and Heatmaps:

-The model consists of an input layer with n^2 nodes (one-hot encoded permutations of length n).
-The heatmaps for various rows indicate that the 1st and 5th positions show strong positive and negative weights, highlighting their importance.
-Connections from these positions to the hidden nodes are significant, suggesting complex interactions.

 Heatmap Analysis:

 Row 0:

 Position 1: Shows a strong positive weight (red).

 Position 2: Shows a mixed weight with a slight positive tendency.

 Position 3: Shows a mixed weight with slight positive and negative tendencies.

 Position 4: Shows a strong positive weight (red).

 Position 5: Shows a mixed weight with a slight positive tendency.

 Row 1:

 Position 1: Shows a strong negative weight (blue).

 Position 2: Shows a mixed weight with strong negative and slight positive tendencies.

 Position 3: Shows a strong negative weight (blue).

 Position 4: Shows a mixed weight with slight positive and negative tendencies.

 Position 5: Shows a strong negative weight (blue).

-Model Feature Connections:

-The connection plot visualizes the weights between the input layer and the hidden layers.
-The lines' thickness and color (red for positive weights, blue for negative weights) illustrate the influence of each input feature (each position in the permutation) on the hidden nodes.
-The plot shows complex connections from multiple positions in the permutation to the hidden nodes, supporting the observation that multiple positions are critical in determining stat4.

 **How to compute statistic:**